Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>

 </br>
--8/31/22 Added functionality to check permissions so that users can only edit their OWN jobs, and NOT the jobs of other users in the updateJob function in the jobs controller.
+-Added functionality to check permissions so that users can only edit their OWN jobs, and NOT the jobs of other users in the updateJob function in the jobs controller.
 </br>
 </br>